Sept. 11, 2001 started out as a beautiful day, in Wisconsin, New York City and Washington, D.C.

-I had dropped off our oldest son, Michael, at Ripon Children’s Learning Center.
-As I was coming out, the mother of one of Michael’s group told me to find a good radio station; she had heard as she was getting out with her son that a plane had hit the World Trade Center.
+I had dropped off our oldest son at Ripon Children’s Learning Center.
+As I was coming out, the mother of one of his group told me to find a good radio station; she had heard as she was getting out with her son that a plane had hit the World Trade Center.

 I got in my car and turned it on in time to hear, seemingly live, a plane hit the WTC.
 But it wasn’t the first plane, it was the second plane hitting the other tower.